frenzymadness/specfile_generator/README.md

 # specfile_generator

+**This project is now archived.
+Its successor is available at https://github.com/befeleme/pyp2spec**

 This project is about generating specfile through metadata we can get from pypi api, or later with source distribution.